-There are so many reasons to exercise throughout life, but while you are pregnant it is particularly important to keep moving.
-Even if you didn't exercise before pregnancy, as long as your doctor approves, you should start a prenatal fitness program in order to increase your odds of a healthy pregnancy and birth experience!
+There are so many reasons to exercise throughout life, but while you are pregnant it's particularly important to keep moving.
+Even if you didn't exercise before pregnancy, as long as your doctor approves, you should start a prenatal fitness program to increase your odds of a healthy pregnancy and birth experience.

 Here are the five main reasons every expectant moms should exercise regularly: